 The plot is thin: an American serves as an ambulance driver for the Italian forces in World War I before America enters the war.
 The unfamiliar terrain makes it even more difficult to perceive a plot.
 He gets hurt and spends a lot of time in a recovery hospital where he spends his evenings with a nurse.
 They say they love each other.
 She's feels married to him and he kinda/sorta agrees.
 We are never sure if they actually love each other or even know each other.
 It truly is all about the sex.
 For some reason, she's desperate to keep him.
 She is completely subsumed as an actual human to whatever he wants and says.
 Even if he doesn't know what he wants and says contradictory things.
 She's just there for it.
 He seems content to keep her around for as long as it lasts.

 When it comes time to deliver the baby, there are complications, and... spoiler... she and the baby die.
 He returns to the hotel.
 The end.
 (It comes with multiple endings in which the baby lives or dies.
-But all the endings are just as abrupt and without meaning.)
+But in all the endings she dies.
+Each is just as abrupt and meaningless.)

 It reminded me a lot of Catcher in the Rye and not in a good way.
 It's the internal musings of a narcissist.
 I'm not sure why I'm supposed to care what he thinks or thinks about.
 He mostly spends his time and money (where does all the money come from?) on alcohol.
 Even his pregnant girlfriend drinks because it keeps the baby "small"?!?